-If you work on-campus 20 hours per week or have an RA/TA-ship you are not eligible for Curricular Practical Training (CPT) while school is in session.
+If you work on-campus 20 hours per week or have a 50% RA/TA-ship you are not eligible for Curricular Practical Training (CPT) while school is in session.
 If you have a summer RA/TA-ship and wish to apply for summer CPT you should discuss this with your department.

 If you have already completed all course/unit requirements for your degree you are not eligible for CPT except when employment is required to complete the thesis.

 You may not do full-time CPT in your final quarter (including summer).
 Terminal Graduate Registration (TGR) students may qualify to do full-time CPT only if the work is required to complete the PhD/Engineer thesis.